 Check out our guide written with help from local families about autism friendly family holidays for more information and advice.

 As part of our accessibility training programme we have participated in Dementia Friendly training, to promote understanding of Dementia across the team, and ways that we can help people living with the condition during their stay with us.

 Our staff are friendly, patient and always prepared to ask ‘How can I help’.

 WiFi is available across the site – though cannot be guaranteed to all pitches.

-You are welcome to use the electric sockets in amenity blocks; bar, conservatory and indoor play areas to charge electronic devices, but we recommend you do not leave devices unsupervised while charging.
+You are welcome to use the electric sockets in the bar, conservatory, indoor play areas and Reception to charge electronic devices, but we recommend you do not leave devices unsupervised while charging.

 Young families have their own particular needs, as we’ve learned from experience!
 There are special little baby baths in the amenity blocks, and large shower rooms for families with older children.
 We’ve provided plenty of places for children to let off steam and play (with adult supervision, please), and we’ll always do our best to accommodate any specific food requests in the restaurant.